jdvianad/JuanVianaTechTest/README.md

 # JuanVianaTechTest
-An API devolped in .net that can create customers and retrive all of them
+An API developed in .net 8 that can create customers and retrive all of them